tinymce/tinymce-docs/_includes/configuration/branding.md

 ## branding

-This option allows you to disable the "Powered by Tiny" branding.
+This option allows you to disable the "**Powered by Tiny**" branding.

 > Note: The "**Powered by Tiny**" product [attribution]({{site.baseurl}}/general-configuration-guide/attribution-requirements/) is required for users on the Starter tier.
 Product attribution is not required for users on the Developer, Pro, or Custom packages.